Ihor Lytovka: Desna Chernihiv

 He played against Rukh Lviv in Desna's first match of 2020–21 Ukrainian Cup, in which the club won 2–1 and qualified for the Round 16.

 Zagora Unešić

 On 26 August 2022 he moved to Zagora Unešić in Croatia.

 Andijon

 In February 2023 he signed two-year contract with Andijon in Uzbekistan Super League.
+In 2024 he won the Uzbekistan Cup in 2024.

+Gagra & Varnsdorf

+He moved to Gagra without playing and then moved to Varnsdorf, in Czech Republic.

 Personal life

 In March 2022, his wife gave birth to a daughter named Mia.